achendev/justcode/README.md

     *   In the file dialog, select the `chrome_extension` folder located inside your unzipped or cloned `justcode` project directory.

 2.  **Pin the Extension:**
-    *   Click the rocket icon 🚀 in the Chrome toolbar, find **JustCode**, and click the **pin** icon to keep it visible.
+    *   Click the puzzle piece icon 🧩 in the Chrome toolbar, find **JustCode**, and click the **pin** icon to keep it visible.

-### Stage 3: Choose Your Backend
+### Stage 3: Configure a Profile

+1. Open the JustCode extension popup.
+A default profile is already created for you.
-When you open the JustCode popup, you can choose the backend for each profile using the toggle button next to the project location input (a browser icon for JS mode, a server icon for Server mode).
+2. **Choose your backend mode** using the toggle button next to the project location input:

-*   **🖱️ To use the Browser (JS) Backend (Default):**
+   - **🖱️ Browser (JS) Mode (Default):** Runs entirely in the browser.
+   - **🐍 Server Mode:** Connects to a local Python server.

+#### Using Browser (JS) Mode
-    *   Make sure the browser icon is showing.
+1. Make sure the **browser icon** is selected in the backend toggle.
-    *   Click the "Select Project Folder" button for your profile.
-This will prompt you to choose a folder.
-You'll asked to allow edit files, reopen extension and second time you'll have to choose "Allow every visit".

-*   **🐍 To use the Server Backend:**
+2. Click the **Select Project Folder** button.
+A new small window will open.
+3. In the new window, click the "Select Folder" button again.
+This user gesture is required for Chrome to show the folder picker.
+4. Choose your project's root directory and click **Allow**.
+5. **Granting Persistent Access:** Due to Chrome's security policies, you'll have to grant permission more than once to establish persistent access for a project.
+For second time the browser will offer an "Allow on every visit", it's required.

+#### Using Server Mode
-    *   Make sure the server icon is showing.
+1. Make sure the **server icon** is selected in the backend toggle.
-    *   Follow the OS-specific instructions below to run the server.
+2. Follow the OS-specific instructions in the **"Running the Server (Optional)"** section below to start the local Python server.
-    *   In the extension, enter the full, absolute path to your project.
+3. In the extension, enter the **full, absolute path** to your project in the "Project Location" text field (e.g., `/Users/yourname/projects/my-app` or `C:\Users\yourname\projects\my-app`).

 ---